Saptharishishwarar Temple, Lalgudi

-Saptharishishwarar Temple is a Hindu temple dedicated to the deity Shiva, located at Lalgudi in Tiruchirapalli district, Tamil Nadu, India.
+Perunduraiperatiyar udanurai Saptharishishwarar Temple is a Hindu temple 1,214 years old (as at 2024) dedicated to the deity Shiva, located at Lalgudi in Tiruchirapalli district, Tamil Nadu, India.

+History of name

+The town of Thiruthavathurai carries a fascinating legend that intertwines the divine stories of Goddess Lakshmi, Lord Shiva, Lord Vishnu, and the Saptarishi.
+According to the lore, Goddess Lakshmi, despite being spouseless, worshipped Lord Shiva with the intention of marrying Lord Vishnu.
+This divine act led to the town being named Thiruthavathurai.

+Furthermore, the name of Lord Shiva associated with this temple, Saptharesheswarar, is derived from another significant event involving the Saptarishi.
+These revered sages, including Vasishtha, Atri, Bhrigu, Pulathiyar, Gowthamar, Angirasa, and Marichi, once worshipped the presiding deity of the temple.
+However, they were cursed because their wives neglected to feed baby Murugan and instead prioritized their service to their husbands during a pooja.

+Upon realizing the gravity of their actions, Karthikeya, also known as Murugan, reflected their curses back onto the sages.
+In order to absolve themselves of these curses, the Saptarishi undertook intense penance and worship, ultimately attaining liberation and ascending as seven stars in the sky.

+Hence, the name Saptharesheswarar is a testament to this divine episode, signifying the connection between the seven sages and Lord Shiva, as well as their eventual attainment of moksha through penance and devotion.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Appar.
 This place is also known as Thavathurai.
 In Thandakam this place is mentioned as Eluvar Thavathurai.
 As per Hindu legend, the seven stars or the Saptarishi are believed to have worshipped the presiding deity of the temple after which the temple came to be known as Saptharishishwarar.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Saptharishishwarar.
-The Goddess is known as Mahasampath Gowri and Periyanayaki.
-The lingam is having some cracks on it.
+The Goddess is known as Mahasampath Gowri and Periyanayaki.srimathi, perunduraiperatiyar.
+The lingam has some cracks on it.

 Specialities

 Shiva sculpture is found with Khaṭvāṅga in this temple, Ekambaranathar Temple and Valisvarar Temple.
-The Saptarishi such as Vasishtha, Atri, Bhrigu, Pulathiyar, Gowthamar, Angirasa and Marichi worshipped the presiding deity of the temple.
 Their sculptures are found in this temple.
-This place is also sung in Thiruppugazh.
-Inscriptions with Thiruppugazh songs are found, next to the shrine of Vinayaka.
-Tyagaraja came here and sung five kirtanas.
+This place is also sung of in the Thiruppugazh.
+Inscriptions with Thiruppugazh songs are found next to the shrine of Vinayaka.
+Tyagaraja came here and sang five kirtanas.
 They are found in the inscriptions.
 Paraitthurai, Thenpalaithurai, Thavathurai, Mayiladuthurai, Kadambandurai, and Avaduthurai are the places where Shiva is residing and should be worshipped by one and all.
 Among them this place is also found.